Martin-Muraskovas/tech258_azure_linux/vm_scale_sets.md

   - Reimaging replaces the OS disk on all instances with a new one.
 This will essentially start you off with a fresh instance that has the image you selected on it from when you set up your scale set.
   - Upgrading does not change the instance size or the OS disk, but it updates the host environment.
 This is a method of modifying userdata as you can change your userdata and then upgrade to apply the new userdata.

-steps on how to create an unhealthy instance (for testing) and why it is marked as healthy/unhealthy
+## How to create an unhealthy instance.

-steps on how to delete a VM Scale Set and all it's connecting parts
+## How to delete a VM scale set.
+I have found that the easiest way to delete a VM scale set is to go into the resource group and delete these three things:<br>
+- The load balancer.
+- The public IP address.
+- The VM scale set.